Shipping Amazon products: A complete guide

-Fulfilling delivery is the culmination of all your efforts as an eCommerce seller.
-It is important that you arrange for your products to be shipped in an impeccable and seamless manner.
+Fulfilling delivery is the culmination of all your efforts as an e-commerce seller.
+It is important that you arrange for your products to be shipped in a quick and painless manner for the buyer.

-Whether you’re an FBA seller forwarding your goods to the nearest Amazon fulfillment center or an FBM seller handling delivery on your own, the manner of your shipping and delivery speaks volumes about you.
+Whether you’re an FBA (Fulfillment By Amazon) seller forwarding your goods to the nearest Amazon fulfillment center or an FBM (Fulfillment By Merchant) seller handling delivery on your own, the manner of your shipping and delivery speaks volumes about you.

 There is an endless range of freight forwarders, logistics companies, and shipping providers to the point that it’s become confusing.
 Which one you choose can have a deep impact on your business, no matter what type of seller you are, FBA or FBM.
 Some of these service providers will help your business take off, others will, in an ironic way, end up causing you to sink.